UConnARIAL/VitDetLoc_extentions/installation.md

 ###Installing VitDetLoc on FRONTERA with older libc and other potential incompatibility issues
+Frontera has cuda 11.3 but there is no driver that can be installed via cuda so pip is the only solution

 ```
 # Download Miniconda3 installer for Linux x86_64